-Given our background in helping manufacturing businesses to drive business growth, business value and profitability by leveraging the full potential of business systems such as ERP, WMS, and Business Intelligence – we were particularly interested in the reports focus on technology and Industry 4.0.
+Given our background in helping manufacturing businesses to drive business growth, business value and profitability by leveraging the full potential of business systems such as ERP, WMS, and Business Intelligence – we were particularly interested in the report’s focus on technology and Industry 4.0.

 RBS have also been hosting a few events in Scotland building on the theme of the report – but with a particular focus on the Scottish manufacturing industry.
 Given that we’ve recently opened our Glasgow office and looking to establish our presence in Scotland – we were keen to get a few of the Optimum PPS team along to the events and learn more about the Scottish manufacturing landscape.
-Thank you to Craig Dickson and Richard Hill and the rest of team – great insights and great events.
+Thank you to Craig Dickson and Richard Hill and the rest of the team – great insights and great events.

-Here’s a few of our key takeaways from the report and the events.
+Here are a few of our key takeaways from the report and the events.

 Challenges & Opportunities